zephyrproject-rtos/zephyr/doc/reference/terminology.rst

    if a parameter to the function can prevent the invoking thread from trying to sleep
 :ref:`api_term_isr-ok`
-   if the function can always be safely called from interrupt context even if it may return an error in that case :ref:`api_term_pre-kernel-ok` if the function can be safely called before the kernel has been fully initialized, even if it may return an error in that case :ref:`api_term_async` if the function may return before the operation it initializes is complete (i.e. function return and operation completion are
+   if the function can be safely called and will have its specified effect whether invoked from interrupt or thread context :ref:`api_term_pre-kernel-ok` if the function can be safely called before the kernel has been fully initialized and will have its specified effect when invoked from that context.
+:ref:`api_term_async`
+   if the function may return before the operation it initializes is complete (i.e. function return and operation completion are